dpawlows/ComputationalPhysics/lessons/L8/laplace.rst

 To solve this equation, we will focus on the use of numerical schemes called relaxation methods.

 To start, it is necessary to discretize the independent variables, x, y, and z.
-In other words, we create a grid for which we will determine the potential $V(i,j,k)$, where $i, j, k$ refer to the indices of a particular grid point.
+In other words, we create a grid for which we will determine the potential :math:`V(i,j,k)`, where :math:`i, j, k` refer to the indices of a particular grid point.
 Then, we need to rewrite the derivatives in Eq. :eq:`laplace` in terms of a finite difference.
 We begin with

 .. math::
     :label: finite

     \frac{\partial V}{\partial x}\approx \frac{V(i+1,j,k)-V(i,j,k)}{\Delta x}

 where we have used forward differencing.
 We could have just have easily used the backward or central difference.
 Note